 But It’s Worth It!

 If I haven’t completely turned you off of the idea of hatching your own chicks, great!
 It really is worth the few bad experiences to see those fuzzy little babies.
 And the more experienced you get, the easier it will become.
-Now if you’ll excise me, I’m going to determine how to clean the incubator that I left in the barn last year.
+Now if you’ll excuse me, I’m going to determine how to clean the incubator that I left in the barn last year.
 It had duck eggs that never hatched, and I just somehow never got to it.
 So now I have a nasty project.
 Ugh!
 At least they should be frozen so they won’t smell so disgusting.
 (Remember, do as I say, not as I do.)